How Much Do Truck Drivers Make? Average Pay for Graduates

 Flatbed trucking involves towing an open platform trailer designed to carry large or odd-shaped materials that wouldn’t fit in a traditional enclosed trailer.
 An essential aspect of the job for flatbed truck drivers is knowing how to secure cargo properly and safely transport oversized loads.
 This unique set of skills often means flatbed truckers earn higher salaries.

-The average yearly salary for a flatbed truck driver is $62,425, with more experienced drivers making up to $85,965.
-Drivers generally earn $0.55 to $0.58 CPM, with additional pay for over-dimensional loads (averaging up to $0.85 CPM for some companies).
+The average yearly salary for a flatbed truck driver is $65,497, with more experienced drivers potentially making more then $93,000.

 Average Pay for Other Trucking Jobs

-While some truck drivers, particularly OTR and owner operator drivers, can make well into the six figures, nearly all trucking jobs come with a healthy salary and great long-term earning potential—including these popular driving jobs.
+While some truck drivers, particularly OTR drivers and owner-operators, can make well into the six figures, nearly all trucking jobs may come with a healthy salary and great long-term earning potential—including these popular driving jobs.

 Local Truck Driver Pay